tarwn/lessthandot-hugo/blogs/content/posts/2013-02-05-mongodb-how-to-drop-databases.md

 <pre>MultiCollection</pre>

-If you now try to do a find for either collection that existed before you won&#8217;t get anything back
+If you now try to do a find for either collection that existed before you won't get anything back

 <pre>db.People.find()
 db.Blog.find()</pre>